HOW-TO Build Custom CV Axles for Automatic OD Transmission Swaps

 -The Fiero OEM inner CV shafts will not work with the electronic OD transmissions because they are of incorrect length.

--The 2001 Impala CV inner shaft's snap ring gooves are spaced differently than what you will find on the Fiero parts.
+-The some donor CV inner shaft's snap ring grooves may be spaced differently than what you will find on the Fiero parts.
 Although they are spaced differently, they will still work with the Fiero CV joint components.

 Concerning the INNER CV joint portion and CV inner shaft itself...